 - 4 slices of country bread

-- 8 Piquillo peppers
+- 8 piquillo peppers

 Preparation:

-Ingredients (2 people):
+Ingredients (2 servings):

 - 200g spaghetti or penne